-Confirm that your email account provides a tool to filter out likely spam or that directs it into a designated email folder—most major services do.
-You should also keep these points in mind when selecting an internet service provider.
+Most major email services have a tool that filters out spam or redirects it to a designated email folder.
+You should also keep these points in mind when selecting an email service, such as Gmail, Yahoo, and Hotmail.
 If this is not being offered by your email provider, consider using a different service.

 Don't open obvious spam.

-"As such, do not open spammy emails—and always mark the emails as spam," says Hung Nguyen, marketing manager for Smallpdf.
-"The filter will track similar incoming emails containing similar content as these and flag them as spam as well.
-Essentially, you will need to train your spam filter to manage your inbox and stay clear of spams effectively."
+As previously mentioned, most email service providers use a Bayesian filter, a spam-scoring system that tracks the user's behavior and how they deal with spam emails.
+But sometimes, junk mail makes it through.
+"As such, do not open spammy emails—and always mark the emails as spam," says Nguyen.
+"The filter will track incoming emails containing similar content as these and flag them as spam as well.
+Essentially, you will need to train your spam filter to manage your inbox and stay clear of spams."

 Create a "spam" email.

-Whether attempting to access WiFi at the airport, trying to buy something online, or engaging in any other miscellaneous online activity, many vendors require you to give an email address in order to get something you need.
-But you needn't use your primary address.
+Whether accessing airport WiFi, buying something online, or engaging in any other miscellaneous internet activity, many vendors require you to give an email first.
+But you don't need to use your primary address.

 "If you know you won't want to hear from those companies, services, or providers, create a completely separate email address for spam and get into the habit of using it," advises Valerie Donohue, founder of iOS app ChatterBoss.
 "It's one you might never open, but you should have access to in case you do need it.
 This will save a lot of time unsubscribing later on."

-When purchasing a domain, a common way to be slammed with junk mail comes as a result of your administrative email address being set as public, meaning that a Google search of your name will cause it to pop up.
-"Purchasing a domain makes your email public information unless you choose to pay the extra fee to keep it private," says Donahue.
+If your administrative email address is set as public, a simple Google search of your name will cause it to pop up.
+"Purchasing a domain makes your email public information unless you choose to pay the extra fee to keep it private," says Valerie Donahue, owner of on-demand personal-assistant company ChatterBoss.
 "Always choose the private option or get in the habit of associating those purchases to an admin account that you keep separate from your main inbox."